A woman with short blonde hair smiling outdoors, wearing a cream-colored knitted turtleneck sweater, with green foliage in the background.

 I’m really glad you’re here, and I hope this space feels like a soft place to land as you figure out what you need.

 I’m Karlee Anderson, LCSW, a licensed therapist based in Sacramento, California.
-I work with teens, young adults, and adults who are navigating anxiety, depression, identity development, and major life transitions.
-Many of the people I support are carrying a lot.
-High expectations, family or cultural pressures, and the sense that you should already have it all figured out can quietly build into stress, self-doubt, or feeling disconnected from yourself and others.
+I work with adults, young adults, and teens navigating anxiety, depression, identity development, relationship and family stress, and major life transitions.

 If any of this resonates with you, I invite you to reach out for a free consultation to see if working together feels like a good fit!